mserajnik/vmangos-deploy/README.md

   `1.12.1.5875` are provided
-- __Seamless, automated database migrations:__ when pulling the latest Docker images and re-creating the containers, migrations are applied automatically to keep your database up-to-date at all times
+- __Seamless, automated database migrations:__ when pulling the latest Docker images and re-creating the containers, migrations are applied automatically to keep your database up to date at all times
 - __A transparent and easy-to-follow user experience:__ the number of different commands that need to be run to install and manage VMaNGOS is kept to a minimum.
 You can use the Docker CLI or any other tool that is able to manage